deepanshs/mrsimulator/docs/installation/users.rst

       $ python --version

-For *Mac* users, python version 3 is installed under the name *python3*.
-You may replace *python* for *python3* in the above command and all subsequent python statements.
+For *Mac* users, Python version 3 is installed under the name ``python3``.
+You may replace ``python`` for ``python3`` in the above command and all subsequent python statements.

-For *Windows* users, we recommend the `Anaconda <https://www.anaconda.com/products/individual/>`_ or `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ distribution of python>3.6.
-Anaconda distribution for python comes with popular python packages that are frequently used in scientific computing.
-Miniconda is a minimal installer for conda.
-It is a smaller version of Anaconda that includes conda, Python, and the packages they depend on, along with other useful packages such as pip.
+For *Windows* users, Python is not usually installed by default.
+See `Python.org <https://www.python.org/downloads/windows/>`_ for a list of official Python downloads for Windows and instillation instructions.

 ..
 You can find more information under the Windows tab in the
 .. :ref:`building_from_source` section.